project-chip/connectedhomeip/docs/testing/python.md

     -   Example: run1

 -   test-runner-run/<run_identifier>/app: Indicates the application to be used in the test.
-Different app types could be referenced from section [name: Generate an argument environment file ] of the file .github/workflows/tests.yaml
+Different app types as needed could be referenced from section [name: Generate an argument environment file ] of the file .github/workflows/tests.yaml

     -   Example: \${TYPE_OF_APP}